cellwebb/cli-search/README.md

 The bot will:

 1. Use OpenAI to generate optimized search terms based on your question
-2. Search the web for information using DuckDuckGo
+2. Search the web using DuckDuckGo and fetch content from top results
-3. Use OpenAI to generate a comprehensive answer based on the search results
+3. Use OpenAI to generate a comprehensive answer based on the retrieved information

-If the OPENAI_API_KEY environment variable is not set, the bot will fall back to using the original question as search terms and provide a simple template-based response.
+If the OPENAI_API_KEY environment variable is not set, the bot will fall back to a simple template-based response.

 ### Controlling Log Output